ranjith0826/ai_ambulance_traffic-signal/README.md

    - Resolves cross-directional collisions (North-to-South vs East-to-West) by granting `EMERGENCY GREEN` to higher priority vehicle, commanding `HOLD` (Red) to the other, and automatically handing over green right after primary clearance.

 2. **500m Green Corridor Geofence**:
-   - Automatically preempts virtual signals along the route when an ambulance is within 500 meters.
+   - Automatically preempts signals along the route when an ambulance is within 500 meters.
    - Reverts signal cycle to normal once vehicle clears the intersection.

 3. **Smart Hospital Recommendation**: